Written by Pradeep

-Once the happy news you have conceived spreads all around, there pours in lots of advice from elders about what is safe to eat and what you should abstain from during this phase.
+Once the happy news you have conceived spreads all around, there is lots of advice from elders about what is safe to eat and what you should abstain from during this phase.
 Eggplant or brinjal tops the list, and one becomes totally confused about whether they are safe to eat during this period.

-Commonly called aubergine, this is a very common vegetable that is found in most kitchens of Asia.
-It comes from the potato family, which also includes the vegetable tomatoes and hot peppers.
-This lovely veggie that is tasty to eat is called the “poor man’s caviar” and is quite well known for its wonderful benefits.
+Commonly called Aubergine, this is a very common vegetable that is found in most kitchens of Asia.
+It comes from the potato family, which also includes vegetable, tomatoes and hot peppers.
+This lovely veggie, which is tasty to eat, is called the “poor man’s caviar” and is quite well known for its wonderful benefits.

-Helps to relieve constipation: Eggplant during pregnancy is ideal for aiding proper digestion and ensures that all nutrients are absorbed well.
-Eggplant is also found to be effective in treating digestive issues.
+Eggplant during pregnancy is ideal for aiding proper digestion and ensures that all nutrients are absorbed well.
+It is also found to be effective in treating digestive issues.

-The outer skin of the eggplant is also loaded with Nasunin that is actually an anthocyanin that is ideal for aiding in neutralizing free radicals present in your system.
-It also helps to avert the danger of DNA and cell damage during conception.
+The outer skin of the eggplant is loaded with Nasunin that is actually an anthocyanin that is ideal for aiding in neutralizing free radicals present in your system.
+It also helps to avert cell damage during conception.

 Although the above-mentioned benefits are present in eggplants, if this veggie is not consumed in moderation, it can cause severe adverse effects, especially during pregnancy.